-As of March 31, 2017, there was \$0.6 million of unrecognized compensation cost related to unvested stock-based payments granted, of which \$0.6 million relates to stock options and less than \$0.1 million relates to unvested restricted stock units.
-That cost is expected to be recognized over a weighted-average period of 1.7 years.
+As of September 30, 2017, there was \$0.5 million of unrecognized compensation cost related to unvested stock-based payments granted, of which \$0.4 million relates to stock options and \$0.1 million relates to unvested restricted stock units.
+That cost is expected to be recognized over a weighted-average period of 1.2 years.

 Stock-based compensation cost is measured at the grant date, based on the fair value of the award, and is recognized on a straight-line basis over the requisite service period.
 Stock options vest and become exercisable in equal annual installments over a three- or four-year period and expire 10 years from the date of grant.
-There were no grants of stock-based compensation in the three months ended March 31, 2017 or 2016.